 Sunset at Rainbow Mountain Cusco

-A snow-capped Rainbow Mountain at sunrise
+A snow-capped Rainbow Mountain Cusco

 Rainbow Mountain Cusco covered in snow

 WHAT TO EXPECT ON THE RAINBOW MOUNTAIN CUSCO HIKE

 Now for some pros to joining a Rainbow Mountain Tour.
 The entire Rainbow Mountain trekking experience in itself is phenomenal and I urge you to appreciate the other surrounding landscapes in the valley aside from the famous Montana de Siete Colores.

 The Rainbow Mountain day tour includes a pick up from your hotel in Cusco at 3am and the journey from Cusco to Rainbow Mountain is approximately a three-hour drive.
 A boxed breakfast with hot drinks is included in the morning before beginning the hike at the trailhead to Rainbow Mountain.

 Along the trail you can expect to see flowing streams fed from glacier lakes, local villages and their communities, herds of alpacas, llamas and vicunas, snow-capped mountains and glimpses of the Ausangate peak!
 Convinced yet?

 The hike itself is a gradual incline for the most part until you reach a slightly steeper climb for the last 300 meters of the trek, which then ends at the incredible Rainbow Mountain viewpoint.

 If your legs are painted on, there are horseback rides available from bottom to top for around 80 soles return trip.
 In respect for the horse’s wellness, I disagree with these kinds of services and don’t recommend it, but each to their own.